rosenbjerg/JsTemplates/README.md

 All of these functions return a JsTemplate object which has two functions:

 * `render(renderParameterObj)` renders the template using the passed parameter object

-* `getDefaults()` returns the variables and their default values found in the template.
-Only really useful for debugging

 * `setFormatter(targetVariables, formatter)` sets the formatter function for one or more variable names.
 The `variables` parameter can be a string with the name of the variable it targets, or an array of strings